rhdemo/2019-demo4-cluster-setup/README.md

 # RH Summit 2019 Demo 4 Cluster Setup

 This repo contains all scripts to prepare an OpenShift 4 cluster to run Demo 4.
+If you do not have a running OCP4 cluster, you can use these [instructions](/cluster-installer/README.md) to provision one in a nominated AWS account.

 ## Setup